-According to insurance and financial expert, Laura Adams, “If you’re thinking about renting out your home or investment property on a home-sharing site, such as Airbnb, you’ll need to reevaluate your insurance.
+According to insurance and financial expert Laura Adams, “If you’re thinking about renting out your home or investment property on a home-sharing site, such as Airbnb, you’ll need to reevaluate your insurance.
 Using your property for business purposes is something your insurer needs to know about, so never hide it from them.”

-Many Airbnb hosts choose to purchase coverage through the Airbnb company, which ensures there aren’t any gaps in coverage.
+Many Airbnb hosts choose to purchase coverage through the Airbnb company, which may ensure there aren’t any gaps in coverage.
 “In some cases, if you only have an occasional, short-term rental, you may be covered by an existing home insurance policy.
 But it’s more likely that you’ll need Airbnb coverage as a host, in addition to additional insurance for running a business from home,” says Adams.